-Teresa, you told me that you studied at the Department of Oriental Language and Culture of University of Venice, which I believe is the most prestigious department in Italy, when it comes down to Oriental languages.
-I know it because I receive many inquires from students of Chinese language that would like to move to China but don’t know how to realize their dream.
-When did you arrive to China and, most important, how were you able to arrive to China and stay here five years?
+Teresa, you told me that you studied at the Department of Oriental Language and Culture of the University of Venice, which I believe is the most prestigious department in Italy when it comes down to Oriental languages.
+I know it because I receive many inquiries from students of the Chinese language that would like to move to China but don’t know how to realize their dream.
+When did you arrive in China and, most importantly, how were you able to arrive to China and stay here five years?

 The first time I went to China was in 2001.
 I was doing an internship at Beijing Languages and Culture University and, during that period, I spent some days in Shanghai.
 I liked Shanghai so much that in 2004 I decided to go back with my husband, that at the time was my boyfriend.
 We arrived without a job, without a place where to stay and without a return ticket.
-I guess we were lucky because in a few time we were able to make new friends, find an apartment and even a job.
-Personally I’ve worked in a architectural firm and, later, as a language teacher.
+I guess we were lucky because a few times we were able to make new friends, find an apartment, and even a job.
+Personally, I’ve worked in an architectural firm and, later, as a language teacher.

 Do you think that it was easier to find a job in China in 2004?